latticexyz/mud/guides/introduction.md

 In SOLECS all state is stored in components.
 Components are contracts implementing the [`IComponent`](https://github.com/latticexyz/mud/blob/main/packages/solecs/src/interfaces/IComponent.sol) interface.
-In the base component contract all state is stored as raw bytes (to allow for a common schema for all types of components).
+In the base component contract all state is stored as raw bytes (to allow for a standard schema for all types of components).

 ```solidity
 // SPDX-License-Identifier: MIT